Hatch Fertility Surrogacy & Egg Donation Agency Hatch Fertility Surrogacy & Egg Donation Agency Hatch Logo Final White

 Explaining surrogacy to your children can be a positive and educational experience.
 Many surrogates explain that they are helping another family who cannot have a baby on their own.
 You can emphasize that the baby isn't a part of your family, but you're helping it grow before returning it to its parents.
 Hatch Fertility provides resources and guidance to help surrogates talk to their children about this process in an age-appropriate way, making sure it's a supportive and understanding conversation.

-On average, it takes around three months for a surrogate to match with intended parents.
+On average, it takes around two weeks for a surrogate to match with intended parents.
 The length of the process depends on the criteria of the surrogate and intended parents.
 Some matches are almost immediate, while others take time to curate and find exactly what everyone is looking for.

 Yes, absolutely!
 You and the intended parents will both have the opportunity to opt-in or opt-out of the surrogacy-intended parent match, and you will always have the opportunity to meet your intended parents via video conference before solidifying the match and can continue to meet in-person or virtually throughout the journey together.
 If you both feel good about the match and decide to proceed together, we encourage you to stay in open communication throughout the surrogacy process.
 The best part of being a surrogate is interacting with the parents and seeing their joy and excitement.